Teachers and students rely on the RACE or RACES writing strategies to construct high-quality answers using text evidence.

 Your students can successfully cite text evidence when responding to reading comprehension questions.

-Read this article to learn How to Teach Compare and Contrast Essays.
+How to Teach Compare and Contrast Essays.

 If you use a PLOT DIAGRAM, this article shows you How to Use the Plot Diagram for Teaching.